NinjasCL-archive/stardewvalley-ccmod/README.md

 1. Select your Bundle's Language.
 2. Change your desired settings.
 3. Download the XNB file.
 (You can also download the _yaml_ file for keeping custom versions editable.)
-4. Copy `Bundles.xnb` (or `Bundles.es-ES`, depending on your selected language) replacing the file in `Data/Bundles.xnb` (depens on the language) inside the _StarDew Valley files directory_ (Backup your files).
+4. Copy `Bundles.xnb` (or `Bundles.es-ES`, depending on your selected language) replacing the file in `Data/Bundles.xnb` (depends on the language) inside the _StarDew Valley files directory_ (Backup your files).
 5. That's it!.

 ## How to Extend

 Maybe you want to create a new community center using previous custom files.
 Or you want custom _Object Information_.
-You just need to replace the [https://yaml.org/](yaml) files inside `www/resources/yaml`.
+You just need to replace the [Yaml](https://yaml.org/) files inside `www/resources/yaml`.

 ## Note